Protecting Dharma One Temple at a Time

 Why Are Temples so Important in Sanatana Dharma?

-In ancient days, besides fulfilling the spiritual needs of a person, the temple was a place for secular learning, for lectures, dedication of music and dance.
+In ancient days, besides fulfilling the spiritual needs of a person, the temple was a place for learning, dedication of music and dance.
 The temples of those days were like the community centres of today.
 Renovation and preservation of temples are rooted in our culture.
 They are symbols of faith which fetch peace and have given Mother India a distinct identity.
 Another significance of the temple is its structural representation of the human body.
 The temple represents the physical body and the heart is the Sanctum Sanctorum where we experience the Lord’s presence.

 In ancient Indian texts, a temple is a place for Tirtha – pilgrimage.
 It is a sacred site whose ambience and design attempts to symbolically condense the ideal tenets of Hindu way of life.
 All the cosmic elements that create and celebrate life in Hindu pantheon, are present in a Hindu temple – from fire to water, from images of nature to deities, from the feminine to the masculine, from kama to artha, from the fleeting sounds to incense smells is part of a Hindu temple architecture. - Mahaperiyava

 If God is present everywhere, why do we need temples?

 Once a visitor asked Swami Vivekananda, “Why do we go to temples when god is everywhere?